Logeirs/Pafter/README.md

 # Pafter - Password Filterer

 Pafter is a python script that filters a password dictionary using a custom password policy.
-This idea came from the question of using a dictionary (i.e. rockyou) when you know that half of the passwords aren't matching the policy.
+This idea came from the question of using a dictionary (i.e. rockyou) when you know that half of the passwords isn't matching the policy.

 ## Details